anjalix/HTML-CSS-JavaScript-Project-Coursera/README.md

 Link to descriptional video : https://www.coursera.org/learn/html-css-javascript/lecture/9pxsz/walkthrough-video-for-matching-game

-It is a very interesting game to play with.The page is dividded into two part which contains identical faces on both side except one face.We have to find that extra face on the left side.
+It is a very interesting game to play with.The page is divided into two part which contains identical faces on both side except one face.We have to find that extra face on the left side.

 It comprises of four parts: